 "Phantom Share Unit" means a phantom share unit granted under the Company's phantom unit plan which was originally made effective on March 4, 2020 and as amended from time to time.

-"Placid assets" means the interests of Athabasca in approximately 63,000 net acres of land located primarily in northwestern Alberta (see map at "Description of Our Business - Our Development Strategy for Our Principal Properties") as at December 31, 2022, as more particularly described under "Description of Our Business - Light Oil Division".
+"Placid assets" means the interests of Athabasca in approximately 61,000 net acres of land located primarily in northwestern Alberta.
+These assets were sold in July of 2023 see under "Developments in 2023".